rs/zkfarmer/README.md

 While the `zkfarmer join` command is running, this znode will be maintained up to date with local configuration and vis versa.
 For instance if you do an `echo 1 > /var/service/db/enabled` from the host, the change will be immediately reflected into the znode JSON content.
 Any change on the content of the znode will also update the local configuration on the host.

+Usage for the `zkfarmer join` command:

+    usage: zkfarmer join [-h] [-f {json,yaml,php,dir}] zknode conf

+    Make the current host to join a farm.

+    positional arguments:
+      zknode                the ZooKeeper node path of the farm conf                  Path to the node configuration

+    optional arguments:
+      -h, --help            show this help message and exit -f {json,yaml,php,dir}, --format {json,yaml,php,dir}
+                            set the configuration format

 Syncing Farm Configuration
 --------------------------